project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 recommended tool for building and flashing the device is [west](https://docs.zephyrproject.org/latest/guides/west/).

-The following commands will build the `lock-app` example:
+The following commands will build the `lighting-app` example:

-        $ cd ~/connectedhomeip/examples/lock-app/nrfconnect
+        $ cd ~/connectedhomeip/examples/lighting-app/nrfconnect

         # If this is a first time build or if `build` directory was deleted
         $ west build -b nrf52840dk_nrf52840